Best Personal Finance Tools for Beginners 2026: 8 Apps Compared & Ranked

 - No direct indexing on the basic plan

-- Premium tier requires $100K minimum
+- Premium tier requires a $100K minimum — not exactly beginner-friendly

 #4.
 Mint — Best Free Budgeting Tool